Check out my React hooks introduction first, if you’re new to them.

 useEffect()

-can be called multiple times, which is nice to separate unrelated logic (something that plagues the class component lifecycle events).
+can be called multiple times, which is nice to separate unrelated logic.

 Since the useEffect()

-functions are run on every subsequent re-render/update, we can tell React to skip a run, for performance purposes, by adding a second parameter which is an array that contains a list of state variables to watch for.
+functions are run on every subsequent re-render/update, we can tell React to skip executing the function, for performance purposes, by adding a second parameter which is an array that contains a list of state variables to watch for.

 React will only re-run the side effect if one of the items in this array changes.